The Infill Sewerage Program has enabled more than 95,000 households in metropolitan and regional areas of WA access to

 We encourage you to connect as soon as possible and you need to connect within five years.
 Find a licensed Waterwise Plumber near you.

 If you have a septic tank, please contact the health services section of your local council to find out about decommissioning requirements.

 How much will it cost?

-The cost of connecting to the wastewater system usually ranges from $1,500 to $3,500.
-This is subject to individual property requirements, such as depth and length of wastewater pipes and ground conditions.
+The cost of connecting to the wastewater system ranges depending on individual property requirements, such as depth and length of wastewater pipes and ground conditions.
 We encourage you to contact a licensed plumber to confirm an expected connection cost.